Orthodontics

 TMJ disorders can present a wide range of symptoms that vary in intensity from mild discomfort to significant pain.
 Because the temporomandibular joints play a critical role in everyday activities like chewing and speaking, any dysfunction in these joints can affect quality of life.

 Patients may notice symptoms developing gradually, often starting with minor jaw fatigue or occasional clicking sounds.
 Over time, these signs may become more noticeable and interfere with normal jaw movement.
-When researching treatment options, many individuals wonder Can Braces Fix TMJ if their symptoms are related to bite misalignment.
+When researching treatment options, many individuals wonder if braces can fix TMJ if their symptoms are related to bite misalignment.

 Common symptoms include jaw pain, muscle tension, difficulty opening the mouth fully, headaches, ear discomfort, and clicking or popping sounds when moving the jaw.
 Some patients also experience facial soreness or uneven wear on their teeth.